Villa del Poggio Imperiale: Medici era

 In 1618 the villa was purchased from the Orsini by Archduchess Maria Maddalena of Austria, wife of the future Grand Duke Cosimo II, and was completely rebuilt between 1622 and 1625 to the design of the architect Giulio Parigi.
 The villa was doubled in size with a large corps de logis flanked by two canted lower wings.
 The interior of the villa was decorated to the Grand Duchess' requirements by the artist Matteo Rosselli.
-It was at this time that the Villa was linked to the city by a monumental tree-lined avenue and given its "Imperial" title "Villa del Poggio Imperiale" — Maria Magdalena was the sister of the Holy Roman Emperor, Ferdinand II.
+It was at this time that the villa was linked to the city by a monumental tree-lined avenue and given its "Imperial" title "Villa del Poggio Imperiale" — Maria Magdalena was the sister of Ferdinand II, Holy Roman Emperor.

 The building work was very costly, as was the near simultaneous work at the Palazzo Pitti.
 The Medicis' finances had deteriorated since the time of Cosimo the Elder, and the Grand Duke's decision to close what few branches remained of the Medici Bank at this time meant that the people of Tuscany were forced to pay increased taxes to finance the building projects.
 Following the death of Cosimo II and the joint regency of Maria Magdalena and her mother-in-law Christine of Lorraine, the extravagances and unprecedented luxury of the court at the Villa del Poggio Imperiale and the Palazzo Pitti severely depleted the Medici finances.

-In 1659 the estate was acquired by Ferdinand II and his wife Vittoria Della Rovere, who had the Villa further enlarged and embellished with marbles and intarsia.
-However it was to be under the successors to the Medici, the House of Habsburg-Lorraine that the Villa was to reach its zenith.
+In 1659 the estate was acquired by Ferdinand II and his wife Vittoria della Rovere, who had the villa further enlarged and embellished with marbles and intarsia.
+However it was to be under the successors to the Medici, the House of Habsburg-Lorraine that the villa was to reach its zenith.